 by Al Vreeland

-For more information on Alabama’s new noncompete law, see the July issue of Alabama Employment Law Letter.
+More information will be available in the May issue of Alabama Employment Law Letter.